 The video ‘Just Like You’ is an example of how this is happening.
 This video was jointly funded, produced and directed by two Kansas City, United States non-profit organisations.

-Join our campaign to create a single global voice advocating for the rights, inclusion and well being of people with Down syndrome.
+Together we will create a single global voice advocating for the rights, inclusion and well being of people with Down syndrome.